Systematic Schrieffer-Wolff-transformation approach to Josephson junctions: quasiparticle effects and Josephson harmonics: Extension to states with one quasiparticle

 where $\tilde{E}_J = E_J-2h$ is the renormalized Josephson energy.
 The eigenvalues of the matrix are calculated as

 which we plot in Fig. \ref{fig:JJspectrum} as a function of the phase difference.
 The existence of two solutions corresponds to the 2-dimensional fermionic Hilbert space of this toy model.

-In the absence of QPs, the energy landscape has the familiar form of $-E_J\cos\varphi$ with a minimum at $\varphi=0$.
+\jav{The energy functions $E_{\pm}(\varphi)$ have important practical consequences on the excitation frequency of a JJ-based qubit. } In the absence of QPs, the energy landscape has the familiar form of $-E_J\cos\varphi$ with a minimum at $\varphi=0$.
 Near the minimum, the function is approximated with the parabola $-E_J + \varphi^2 E_J/4$ where the curvature $E_J/4$ directly determines the qubit excitation frequency.
 The presence of the QP introduces a vertical shift of the spectrum by $\Delta$.
 Since $\Delta$ is typically much larger than the other energy scales, it ensures a wide separation between the QP-free and the 1-QP spectra.
 The parameter $t$ produces only a minor vertical shift without modifying the overall shape of the curve.
 The tunneling amplitude $T$ shifts the spectrum horizontally while the parameter $h$ renormalizes $E_J$ as $\tilde{E}_J = E_J -2h$.
 The resulting curve has its minimum displaced to $\varphi_0 = \pm \arcsin[T/(2\tilde{E}_J)]$ and the parabola around the minimum takes the form

-The change of the curvature is a clear indication that the resulting dynamics differ from the QP-free case.
-The proper description of the junction dynamics in the presence of a QP would require a full circuit QED model including the charging energy.
+\jav{with the modified curvature $\frac{\tilde{E}_J}{4}\left(1-\frac{T^2}{4\tilde{E}_J^2}\right)$.} The change in curvature is a clear indication that the resulting dynamics differ from the QP-free case \jav{and also implies that the presence of QPs around the JJ modifies the qubit excitation frequency.} \jav{To explore how exactly the excitation frequency changes due to this effect, a full circuit QED model of the junction would be required by} including the charging energy \jav{term in the total Hamiltonian}.
 This, however, lies beyond the scope of the present work.

+\jav{The toy model is based on the assumption that, for quasiparticles, only a single energy level at the gap edge is considered.
+In a realistic situation, multiple quasiparticle levels may be relevant leading to different energy landscapes but the same qualitative features, namely the modification of qubit excitation frequency and the offset of the minimal energy in the $\varphi$ space, are expected to appear.}